 Map - Kegworth

 Although farming was a large factor in Kegworth life and still remains on the fringes, industry started in the late 18th century/early 19th century with the introduction of stockingers shops.
 Some still exist (e.g. behind the former Britannia public house) and can be recognised by the long rows of windows on the first floor.
 As the industry grew, small courtyards of cottages were built in the old farm yards.
 Women and children also worked when they could, and the hosiery and lace trade were ranked as two of the most important industries in the village from 1841 onwards.
 The Kegworth hand frame stockingers were highly skilled in the art of making silk stockings and they received many orders from royalty and people of high rank.
 Queen Victoria, the Prince of Wales, the Danish Royal Family and the King of Spain were all customers of the stockingers of Kegworth.
 Meeting House Yard lay behind the present 'Friends' Cottage', and included a Quaker graveyard.
 The last trace of these 'yards' was demolished when the entrance to Australia Yard was removed to make way for the library in High Street.

-A depression in the 1890s coincided with the introduction of the internal combustion engine, a motorbike factory was started which developed into the present Slack and Parrs.
+A depression in the 1890s coincided with the introduction of the internal combustion engine, a motorbike factory was started that developed into the present Slack and Parrs.
 Domestic service was also important.
 In 1851 as many as 121 people were described as servants, housekeepers or charwomen.
 In 1899 their work was arduous with long hours, and the restricted personal freedom and the lack of privacy was poor by the standards of today but at the time they counted themselves lucky to be fed, clothed and housed.
-Industrialisation was the beginning of the end of this era in Kegworth’s history, but there were still socks and stockings being made in the village as late as the 1940s.
+Industrialisation was the beginning of the end of this era in Kegworth's history, but there were still socks and stockings being made in the village as late as the 1940s.
 Despite the growth in trade and manufacturing, there was only a very slight increase in population during the 19th century.
 The number of inhabitants rose from 1,416 people in 1801 to 2,078 a century later, but with actual decline in some decades, today there are approximately 3,500 people living in the village with 1,500 houses.

+Map - Kegworth